collinmurch/dotfiles/README.md

 ### Zsh

-- Any additional config you need for work or whatever (for my job I need to specify `GOPROXY, GOSUMDB`, etc.) can be set in `~/.zprofile`
+- Any additional config you need for work or whatever (for my job I need to specify `AWS_REGION, AWS_PROFILE, GOPROXY, GOSUMDB`, etc.) can be set in `~/.zprofile`

 ### Vim